-The above cases and the current provisions of Vietnam's intellectual property law cannot help determine or find a definite answer as to whether altering a registered mark may entail risks.
-Obviously, when considering whether to make changes to a registered trademark, case-by-case facts must be considered before a hazard/risk assessment can be made.
-KENFOX attorneys, with extensive practical experience and knowledge of intellectual property law, are always available to accompany and advise on appropriate solutions/strategies to assist you in legally and cost-effectively exploiting your intellectual property.
+A company that successfully registers its trademark with Vietnam IPO does not enjoy immunity from claims of infringement from other trademark owners.
+Use of a trademark varied from its registration may put trademark owners at risks of infringement allegations or loss of rights afforded to the registered marks.
+The above cases and the current provisions of Vietnam's IP Law cannot help determine or find a definite answer regarding when and to what extent, a change adopted to a registered mark may or may not entail risks.
+Obviously, when considering whether to make changes to a registered trademark, case-by-case facts must be carefully considered to make a hazard/risk assessment.
+It is best to seek advice from IP attorneys with extensive and practical experience and knowledge of intellectual property law who can provide appropriate solutions/strategies to assist you in legally and cost-effectively exploiting your intellectual property.